STORYBOOKS

 Reduce your interest rates

 Request a reduction in the interest rate on your credit cards.
-As with home equity loans, credit card companies sometimes are willing to reduce the interest rate.
+Credit card companies sometimes are willing to reduce rates.
 It can’t hurt to ask.

 Send away for and follow up on rebates